 On January 1, 2024, the Modern Slavery Act came into force.
 Pursuant to the Act, entities that meet certain criteria are required to file public reports annually on the steps they have taken prevent and reduce the use of forced labour and child labour in their supply chains.
-Entities that meet the requirement to comply with the obligations under the Modern Slavery Act will be required to submit their first annual report by May 31, 2024.
-The Corporation is required to comply with the reporting obligations under the Modern Slavery Act and is preparing its first report.
-See "Risk Factors - Evolving Corporate Governance, Sustainability and Reporting Framework".
+Entities that meet the requirement to comply with the obligations under the Modern Slavery Act, which includes the Corporation, are required to submit annual reports by May 31 of each year.